Morocco

 European Influences

-Resistance from The French Rule
+Resistance to The French Rule

 Independent Morocco